-I round out this section with two open ends.
-The first is the interaction of variable-free semantics with 'alternative semantics', a framework proposed by Hamblin (1973) for questions and extended to focus by Rooth (1985, 1992a, 1996).
+Jacobson herself has considered the interaction of variable-free semantics with 'alternative semantics', a framework proposed Hamblin (1973) for questions and extended to focus by Rooth (1985, 1992a, 1996).
 In Roothian alternative semantics, constituents are associated with sets of alternative meanings, their 'focus values'.
-Jacobson (2000b, 2004) argues that focus values of constituents with pronouns may in certain circumstances be sets of functions, type $a^e \rightarrow t$, and in other circumstances functions into sets, type $(a \rightarrow t)^e$.
-However, she does not provide concrete compositional mechanisms for securing these results.
+Jacobson (2000b, 2004) argues that focus values of constituents with pronouns may in some circumstances be sets of functions, type $a^e \to t$ , and in others functions into sets, type $(a \to t)^e$ .
+However, she does not give general mechanisms deriving these results.